dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/health-checks.md

 For many apps, a basic health probe configuration that reports the app's availability to process requests (*liveness*) is sufficient to discover the status of the app.

 The basic configuration registers health check services and calls the Health Checks Middleware to respond at a URL endpoint with a health response.
 By default, no specific health checks are registered to test any particular dependency or subsystem.
-The app is considered healthy if it's capable of responding at the health endpoint URL.
+The app is considered healthy if it can respond at the health endpoint URL.
 The default response writer writes the status (<xref:Microsoft.Extensions.Diagnostics.HealthChecks.HealthStatus>) as a plaintext response back to the client, indicating either a <xref:Microsoft.Extensions.Diagnostics.HealthChecks.HealthStatus.Healthy?displayProperty=nameWithType>, <xref:Microsoft.Extensions.Diagnostics.HealthChecks.HealthStatus.Degraded?displayProperty=nameWithType>, or <xref:Microsoft.Extensions.Diagnostics.HealthChecks.HealthStatus.Unhealthy?displayProperty=nameWithType> status.

 Register health check services with <xref:Microsoft.Extensions.DependencyInjection.HealthCheckServiceCollectionExtensions.AddHealthChecks%2A> in `Startup.ConfigureServices`.
 Create a health check endpoint by calling `MapHealthChecks` in `Startup.Configure`.